guomengtao/learngit/readme.md

 - test diff
 - practice git

+## learn how many dir of the php.net help book

+- php.net help book have more than 10000 pages
+- i want to know how many kins of every dir
+- i want to change the chm file dir tree to my local

 ### use pull get the news file when meeting different with server

 + pull first